rescawen/Wenlei-Dai-Rankkauslista-Tsoha/documentation/userstory.md

 - User can click a tournament name to take them into a specific tournament page <br/>
   `SELECT * FROM tournament WHERE id='tournament.id'`

+### When user is logged and in all/joined/owned tournaments page

 ### When user is logged in and in tournament creation page

 - User can fill out a form with name, maximum player count and optional description to create a new tournament.